Axpo Holding: Photovoltaics

-In 2019, Axpo entered into the strongly growing, international solar business with the full acquisition of the French company, Urbasolar.
+In 2019, Axpo entered into the growing international solar business with the acquisition of the French company, Urbasolar.

 The Urbasolar portfolio includes photovoltaic plants with a total capacity of 249 MW (per the end of financial year 2018–19).
 Axpo estimates a development pipeline of over 1000 MW.
 In March 2020, the company announced that it would build solar plants for the Paris airports Charles-de-Gaulle, Orly and Le Bourget.

 Axpo is present in the solar business in Switzerland through CKW AG.
-Furthermore, the company also intends to use the Limmern pumped storage plant to produce solar power.
+The company also intends to use the Limmern pumped storage plant to produce solar power.
 A large-scale facility with 6000 photovoltaic module s will be built at 2500 a.s.l. on the Muttsee dam wall.
 Start of construction is scheduled for the summer of 2021.

 Solar plants at high elevations have the advantage that they produce more than comparable plants in the Midlands, especially during the winter, when Switzerland must rely on imports.
 The alpine solar plant will generate 50% of its power during the winter.

-Wind energy
+Wind power

-With the full acquisition of the German company Volkswind in 2015, Axpo is present in wind energy in France and Germany.
+With the acquisition of the German company Volkswind in 2015, Axpo is present in wind energy in France and Germany.
 In addition, the company also holds an interest of 24.1% in the Global Tech I offshore wind farm in the North Sea.
 The plant with an installed capacity of 400 MW went into operation in 2015.
 Since the beginning of 2020, Axpo is responsible for the marketing of all the power generated by Global Tech I amounting to about 1500 million kWh per year.

 For market data on the wind energy sector, see here.